 Caring for Pastors

 Many of the pastors we partner with in Africa have received limited to no training yet have received a clear calling from the Holy Spirit to serve their communities.
-We seek to develop this calling through monthly prayer clinics, business training for the micro-investments we give them, provision of Bibles and devotional resources, as well as pastoral training through local ministries such as Truth Centered Transformation training.
+To meet this need, the Lord has raised up monthly prayer clinics, business training for the micro-investments, provision of Bibles and devotional resources, as well as pastoral training through local ministries such as Truth Centered Transformation training.

 Caring for Pastors’ Families

 While the pastors we’ve met long to meet the needs of their congregations, they often can’t even feed their own children or send them to school.
-Prior to helping them help their congregations, we assist these pastors personally through micro-investments — that is, we provide capital for their small businesses, whether it be agriculture, business, or other, in order to help them supply for their loved ones.
+Prior to helping them help their congregations, the Lord assists these pastors personally through both micro-investments and training — that is, by providing capital for their small businesses, whether it be agriculture, business, or other, in order to help them supply for their loved ones.
+For example, in the South Sudan camps, Pastor Santos is training pastors to become tailors, in addition to helping them to farm and to hold down a business.

 Caring for Congregations & Communities:

 Once the pastor’s family has been equipped through a micro-investment, he’s then able to care for his congregation — his own life now serving as a testimony to the Lord’s provision and care.
 See images above for examples on how pastors are equipping their congregations in various countries.